Mitchell International › Mitchell in London › Frequently Asked Questions

 10. Can I bring a family member or friend?

-Yes, however, student housing at Nido is only available to students attending the Mitchell in London program.
+Yes, however, student housing is only available to students attending the Mitchell in London program.
 Friends and family must arrange for their own housing.

 11. What is included in the financial aid budget?
 How do I apply?